Chizuk Amuno Congregation: 19th century

-Chizuk Amuno descended from the "Green Street synagogue", founded by a small group of Jews on April 1, 1871, in Baltimore, Maryland.
+Chizuk Amuno was founded in Baltimore on April 1, 1871, formed through a split from the "Green Street synagogue" – the Baltimore Hebrew Congregation – who resigned in protest of reforms made to the traditional services, based on Jewish customs and practice.

+Lloyd Street

-In 1876, the congregation moved into its first permanent home of distinctive Moorish design, the old Chizuk Amuno Synagogue on Lloyd Street across Watson Street to the south from the original historic Lloyd Street Synagogue designed in Greek Revival style by noted local architect Robert Cary Long Jr. in 1845 for the Baltimore Hebrew Congregation in the east downtown Baltimore neighborhood of Jonestown, later known as Old Town.
+In 1876, the congregation moved into its first permanent home of distinctive Gothic Revival design, the old Chizuk Amuno Synagogue on Lloyd Street.

 Under the spiritual guidance of Rev. Dr. Henry W. Schneeberger, the "first American-born, ordained rabbi", the congregation grew greatly and soon moved in 1895 to nearby McCulloh Street in the Bolton Hill neighborhood (Md.
 Route 129) after selling its Lloyd Street building to the B'nai Israel ("Sons of Israel") congregation which had been founded 1873 by recently immigrated Russian Jews.
-The building is now next door to and part of the Herbert Bearman campus of the Jewish Historical Society of Maryland now known as the Jewish Museum of Maryland in 1985 along with the original Lloyd Street Synagogue, both of which are now on the National Register of Historic Places.
+The building is now next door to and part of the Herbert Bearman campus of the Jewish Historical Society of Maryland in 1985 along with the original Lloyd Street Synagogue, both of which are now on the National Register of Historic Places.